 How do you use an ice roller?

-Tip: My FAVORITE de-puffing trick to do in the morning: apply my favorite eye cream (it has caffeine for an instant pick-me-up!) let it sink in, and then do the ice roller.
+Tip: My FAVORITE trick to reduce puffiness in the morning: apply my favorite eye cream (it has caffeine for an instant pick-me-up!) all around the eye area, let it sink in, and then ice roll.
 The same would work with a jade roller, too!
 (This is actually what I did before the ice roller.)

 Do this until it gets warmer in temperature.
 Then, I wipe it off with a damp paper towel spritzed with a non-toxic cleaner and pop it back in the freezer.